Hokuten'yū Katsuhiko: Career

 Hokuten'yū was scouted at the age of nine by former ōzeki Masuiyama Daishiro I of Mihogaseki stable, and given 3,000 yen to ensure his commitment.
 He made his professional debut in March 1976.
 He served as a tsukebito or personal attendant to the great yokozuna Kitanoumi, another Hokkaidō native who belonged to the same stable.
 In his early career he fought under his own surname of Chiba, but in 1978 he was given the shikona of Hokuten'yū, or "heavenly gift from the north", a reference to his birthplace.
 He was the first wrestler to have a fighting name including the "tenyu" character, which has since been used in a number of other shikona.

-After four years in the lower ranks, Hokuten'yū reached the second highest jūryō division in May 1980 and was promoted to the top makuuchi division in November of that year.
+He was in the lower ranks for four years, but in May 1980 Hokuten'yū reached the second highest jūryō division and was promoted to the top makuuchi division in November of that year.
 He made his san'yaku debut in July 1981 at komusubi rank.

 At the beginning of 1983 Hokuten'yū was promoted to sekiwake for the first time, and produced a strong 11–4 record.
 In March 1983 he shared second place with a 12–3 score, and in May he swept the rest of the field aside, losing only to Takanosato and winning his first tournament championship with a superb 14–1 record.
 After that tournament he was promoted to sumo's second highest rank of ōzeki.

 Hokuten'yū had accumulated 37 wins over the course of the previous three tournaments, and it was seen as only a matter of time before he joined his stablemate Kitanoumi at the rank of yokozuna.
 He had been picked out as a potential yokozuna since he was first discovered and recruited by his stablemaster.
 He had a perfect physique for sumo, but he suffered from diabetes, and his fighting spirit was also sometimes questioned.
 His first two tournaments at ōzeki ended with scores of 9–6 and 8–7.
 He did finish as runner-up in March 1984, and took a second championship in July 1985, but he never made a sustained challenge for yokozuna promotion.
 After finishing runner-up for the fourth time in November 1985, he was rarely in contention for the title in subsequent tournaments, and he was also restricted by a serious knee injury suffered in a match against Konishiki in March 1987.
 Nonetheless, he fought as an ōzeki for 44 tournaments, which places him fifth on the all-time list, behind Chiyotaikai, Kaiō, Takanohana I and Kotoōshū.

 He had a long rivalry with yokozuna Chiyonofuji, whom he defeated 14 times in competition.
 There was a personal edge to their matches because of Hokuten'yū's younger brother, who was a low ranking member of Chiyonofuji's Kokonoe stable, but quit sumo after a training incident in 1979 for which Hokuten'yū blamed his rival.

 He was particularly popular among female sumo fans.